-Candace recently appeared in the Hallmark original film, “Let It Snow,” (which ranked number two among programs on its November 30th premiere date), and the successful ABC Family series “Make It or Break It,” which aired from 2009 until 2012.
+Candace recently appeared in the Hallmark original film, “Let It Snow,” and the successful ABC Family series “Make It or Break It,” which aired from 2009 until 2012.
 Following the success of her first book, Reshaping It All: Motivation for Physical and Spiritual Fitness, Candace’s much anticipated book, Balancing It All: My Story of Juggling Priorities and Purpose, is set for release on January 1, 2014.

 Candace was kind enough to discuss her work and life experiences with Working Moms Against Guilt, and how she “balances it all.”

 WMAG: It’s a busy time of year!
 Do you and your family have any traditions or exciting holiday plans?

 CCB: We will be staying home in L.A. for Christmas.
 My family and I have a Christmas morning tradition of taking breakfast to local homeless shelter.
 Then, we go back to our house and open presents.
 My brother (actor Kirk Cameron) hosts a family Christmas dinner later on in the day.
 It’s a fun time with lots of family.
 We sing Christmas carols, exchange funny gifts, and eat great food.
 It’s all about friends and family.